-Homeowners in California may be left without insurance following a year-and-a-half of devastating wildfire losses.
+Homeowners in California may be left without insurance following two years of devastating wildfire losses.

 Wildfires caused nearly $12 billion in damages in 2017, making it the costliest year for fires in state history, according to the California Department of Insurance (CDI).
 These losses show no sign of stopping in 2018.